mietek/halcyon-website/pages/tutorial/index.md

 In this step, Halcyon restores an _install directory_ from public storage.
 The correct archive to restore is determined by calculating a _source hash_ of the source directory.

-The app is now ready to run:
+Your app is now ready to run:

 ```
 $ which halcyon-tutorial